 - 1. Waters of the U.S. - a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: - Non-wetland waters: width (ft) and/or approximately 1.48 acres. linear feet: Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - Non-regulated waters/wetlands (check if applicable):3 2. - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Identify (estimate) size of waters of the U.S. in the review area:

+Non-wetland waters: linear feet: width (ft) and/or 6 acres Wetlands: acres

+- c.
+Limits (boundaries) of jurisdiction based on: Established by mean (average) high waters.
+Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):3